matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 But you actually see this process play out.
 Rich is not the original here.
 Sherlock Holmes is the original.
 You see this process play out in the stories.
-And one of the important things that you want to do is separate, usually bad problem statements are complected.
+And one of the important things that you want to do is separate.
+Usually bad problem statements are complected.

-[ pauses and looks around at audience ] I was going to say: everybody has to drink right now.
-So.  [takes a drink] That is water, by the way.
+[ pauses and looks around at audience ]

+I was going to say: everybody has to drink right now.
+So.

+[takes a drink]

+That is water, by the way.
 Yeah, water.
 You can do what you want.
 I am still on the clock.

 So what Holmes does is takes apart problem statements that seem like simple statements, but are actually compounds.